IBS-International-Business-School/group-research-project-report-super-team/GROUP RESEARCH PROJECT REPORT.md

 ## Reflection on Team Process  [_Briefly reflect on how your team applied Agile principles during the project, including sprint planning, stand-ups, and retrospectives.
 Comment on any challenges encountered, how they were addressed, and notable successes in your collaboration_]

-(it's just a draft version) We had sprint planning and stand-up calls.
+We had sprint planning and stand-up calls.
 Before first call, we have agreed to do literature review on the topic indvidually and during the call we distributed research report sections we are responsible for.
 However, soon enough after the call, we noticed that the writing cannot be coordinated well before we design the survey and collect data, hence there was another call organized during which we did iteration of our plans and redistributed tasks according to both functions and writing sections.
 Akmaral took responsibility for designing the survey, writing methodology section, guiding the github use, as well as documenting the team process.
 The function of performing the analysis and writing results was agreed to be taken by Atilla.
 Aydan's responsibilities remained similar as she was responsible for Introduction section writing, actively promoting survey, preparing presentation file (?).
 Discussion and recommendations sections agreed to work together on(?).
+* Use of Collaborative Tools and Agile Methodologies [20%].
+Demonstration of effective use of GitHub for collaboration, including branching, pull requests, and issue tracking.
+Evidence of applying Agile methodologies (e.g., sprint planning, retrospectives) and documentation of these processes.
+Teamwork and Collaboration [10%].
+Evidence of effective teamwork, adaptability, and interpersonal skills.
+Balanced contributions from all team members.

 ## References and Appendices